Orbifold Singularities, Lie Algebras of the Third Kind (LATKes), and Pure Yang-Mills with Matter: Uniqueness of the LATKe

 \section{Uniqueness of the LATKe}

 We have constructed the LATKe $\L_3$ corresponding to the simplest codimension 6 orbifold singularity, $\cz$.
-If the definition of LATKes has planted seeds for a generalization of the DuVal-Artin correspondence, then there should be a simple LATKe for each of the orbifolds $\C ^3/\G$, where $\G$ is any discrete, finite subgroup of $SU(3)$.
+If the definition of LATKes has planted seeds for a generalization of the Du Val-Artin correspondence, then there should be a simple LATKe for each of the orbifolds $\C ^3/\G$, where $\G$ is any discrete, finite subgroup of $SU(3)$ (these $\G$'s are classified in \cite{YauYu}).

 Our goal now, therefore, is to classify all simple LATKes.
 In doing so, we would also learn more about their structure, which should help us in eventually constructing a physics theory appropriate to these algebras.